Taaitaaiger/jlrs/README.md

   `RUSTFLAGS="-Clinker-plugin-lto -Clinker=clang-XX -Clink-arg=-fuse-ld=lld -Clink-args=-rdynamic"`.
   The last one is particularly important for embedders, forgetting it is guaranteed to kill performance.

+- `diagnostics`

+  Enable custom diagnostics for several traits because the default lint is unhelpful.
+This feature requires Rust 1.78.

 - `i686`